Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Akron.
 Fully 14.23% of the housing stock is classified as vacant.
 Left unchecked, vacant Akron homes and apartments can be a drag on the real estate market, holding Akron real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Ohio, our data show that Akron's latest annual appreciation rate is higher than 80% of the other cities and towns in Ohio.
+Relative to Ohio, our data show that Akron's latest annual appreciation rate is lower than 50% of the other cities and towns in Ohio.